chazzka/clanekforest/clanek.md

 Let us construct the decision tree such that:
 - the sample $D$ contains *batch_size* number of input datapoints.
-- external and internal vertices are hyperrectangles of possibility space $R$.
+- leaves and internal vertices are possibility space hyperrectangles.
--  leaves (external vertices) $L \subseteq V$contain the possibility space $R$.
+-  leaves $L \subseteq V$contain the possibility space $R$.
 -  internal vertices contain the decison function $f$ as in (x).

 $$f = $$